Belcarra/pic32mz_usblan_harmony3_demo/README.md

 **PIC32MZ EF Starter Kit** or **PIC32MZ EF Curiosity Board**.

-The kit demonstrates how **Networking over USB** can be used as an alternative to **Ethernet** or **WiFi** to provide lower cost networking to a Microchip PIC32MZ based board.
+The kit demonstrates how **Networking over USB** can be used as an alternative to **Ethernet** or **WiFi** to provide lower cost networking to a Microchip PIC32MZ based board with performance that is close to Ethernet at over 80Mbps per second.

 **Networking over USB** allows a point to point network connection to be used between the PIC32MZ board and a Windows, Mac or Linux host.